Go on to Part Two

 Dec.
 18 Redcar, England Redcar Jazz Club - Coatham Hotel

 Located in the northeast of England, this was a very popular mecca for up-and-coming rock bands in the 1960’s and 70’s.
+On this occasion, there were three acts.
+Opening the evening was a band called Myzophony, presumably a local band.
+Giant played second, while the headliners were Mott the Hoople.
+For their participation, Giant received a fee of 60 pounds.

 Dec.
 19 Durham, England Durham University